 To subscribe, you will need to create an Arduino ID, a valid credit card, and the email addresses of the users you want to enroll.
-We also have a solution for students younger than 14 that do not have access to email.
+We also have a solution for students that do not have access to email.

 Is a credit card the only available payment method?

 Yes you can subscribe only with a valid Credit Card, we are going to add a Purchase Order option in the future.